-Persons holding tenure at Colorado State University are eligible for the title of University Distinguished Teaching Scholar.
+Faculty holding tenure-track, tenured, continuing and contract appointments at Colorado State University are eligible for the title of University Distinguished Teaching Scholar.

 E.2.2.7.2 Selection of University Distinguished Teaching Scholars

 The criterion for selection is outstanding teaching.
 The Committee on Teaching and Learning will oversee the selection process.